MiramarCISC/8-1-final-project-Kasaboushi/README.md

    - Code location: project.cpp, savePokemonToFile(), writeTeamOut(), writeReport()
    - Test location: test_project.cpp
    - Can be accessed through "Write to File" from the menu or under Open Teambuilder, Save Team.
+## Known Limitations
+- Clearing individual team members is implemented but not available for simplicity's sake.
+- Cannot handle duplicate pokemon very well as it only finds the first of each name.
+- In bigger files, does not have paging and will output entire file.
+- Sort does not filter, so nonrelevant pokemon will be after the relevant ones.